-She began her journalism career in Washington with the late columnist Robert Novak.
-After covering Congress for The Hill newspaper, she was a founding reporter at POLITICO and later wrote editorials for The Washington Times.
+After beginning her journalism career in Washington with the late columnist Robert Novak, she covered Congress for The Hill newspaper and was a founding reporter at POLITICO.
+She later wrote editorials for The Washington Times under the late Tony Blankley.

 Passionate about foreign affairs, Carrie reported on the 25th anniversary of perestroika in Moscow, North-South Korean relations from Seoul, the Beijing Olympics in China, and Egyptian political reforms in Cairo.
 She also wrote on geopolitical positioning and freedom of speech in Qatar and was a correspondent for The Jerusalem Post covering the Israeli parliament.